Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 # cute nucleotides 🧬 💻
-Cute tricks for vectorized binary encoding and decoding of nucleotides.
+Cute tricks for SIMD vectorized binary encoding and decoding of nucleotides, in Rust.

 ## Running
 To run the tests, use cargo with a special flag telling it to target your CPU, for maximum efficiency.